seantomlin/seantomlin.github.io/index.md

 ---
-title: "SEAN TOMLIN"
+title: "Sean M. Tomlin"
 ---
-# Welcome to my Bio!

-### Education
+# Welcome!
-The Ohio State University       2020 - 2025 (Expected)
+I am a Statistician and Graduate Fellow at The Ohio State University.
-Doctor of Philosophy - Ph.D. in Biostatistics

-Wright State University         2016 - 2020
-Bachelor of Science - B.S. in Statistics
-Minor in Mathematics
-Summa cum laude with honors.

 ### About me